Campaign types

 Adding records to a campaign

-You can add patient records to a campaign by importing a CSV file or entering records manually.
-For Pickup Refill and Refill Reminder campaigns, every record requires a patient name, phone number, Rx Number, and Drug Name.
-For Contact Pharmacy campaigns, only the patient name and phone number are required.
-Rx Number and Drug Name are optional and can be left blank.Importing a CSV file
+Open a campaign’s row actions to add records.
+You can import a CSV file or enter records manually.
+For Pickup Reminder and Refill Reminder campaigns, every record requires a patient name, phone number, Rx Number, and Drug Name.
+For Contact Pharmacy, Birthday, and Custom campaigns, only the patient name and phone number are required.
+Rx Number and Drug Name are optional and can be left blank.Patients who have opted out of voice contact are excluded automatically.
+Attempting to add a record for an opted-out number is rejected, and pickup-ready or refill-ready uploads sent from PioneerRx and BestRx skip those numbers before they reach the queue.

-Click Add records
+Choose Add records

 Prepare your file